serilog/serilog-aspnetcore/README.md

 // Yes, it's required to use a dictionary.
 See https://nblumhardt.com/2016/11/ilogger-beginscope/ using (logger.BeginScope(new Dictionary<string, object>
 {
-    ["UserId"] = "xxx",
+    ["UserId"] = "svrooij",
-    ["ExtraProperty"] = "yyy",
+    ["OperationType"] = "update",
 }))
 {
-   // UserId and ExtraProperty are set for all logging events in these brackets }
+   // UserId and OperationType are set for all logging events in these brackets }
 ```